 WG: Realistically, what is the normal timeframe for your response to queries?
 Partials?
 Fulls?

-WG: Do you visit the websites and blogs of authors you work with or of authors you are considering acquiring?
+WG: Do you visit the websites and blogs of authors you work with or of authors you are considering working with?
 If so, is there something in particular you look for that potentially impacts your view of the author and their work?

 WG: How important do you think self-promotion is to a writer's career?
-If so, is there a particular area of promotion that you feel is most effective?
+Is there a particular area of promotion that you feel is most effective?

 WG: I love to collect quotes, all kinds of quotes - inspirational, quirky, motivational, profound, etc. Do you have a personal favorite you'd like to share?